github/explore/topics/twitter/index.md

 url: https://www.twitter.com
 wikipedia_url: https://en.wikipedia.org/wiki/Twitter
 ---
 Twitter is an online news and social networking service where users post and interact with messages, known as "tweets."
-These messages were originally restricted to 140 characters, but in November 2017, the limit was doubled to 280 characters for all languages except Japanese, Korean and Chinese.
+These messages were originally restricted to 140 characters, but in November 2017, the limit was doubled to 280 characters for all languages except Japanese, Korean, and Chinese.